- Describe the various effects of deployment on children and families.

 Ginsburg, K., & Jarlow, M. M. (2014).
 Building resilience in children and teens: Giving kids roots and wings (3rd edition).
 American Academy of Pediatrics.
 More information available at: http://www.fosteringresilience.com/index_parents.php

 Morse, M. D. (n.d.).
-A Closer Look for Current Conditions: A Fresh Glance at the Emotional Cycles of Deployment.
-Retrieved from http://sutter.networkofcare.org/veterans/library/article.aspx?id=2127
+A Closer Look for Current Conditions: A Fresh Glance at the Emotional Cycles of Deployment. http://sutter.networkofcare.org/veterans/library/article.aspx?id=2127

 ZERO TO THREE: National Center for Infants, Toddlers and Families. (n.d.).
-Coming Together Around Military Families (CTAMF ).
-Retrieved from www.zerotothree.org/about-us/funded-projects/military-families
+Coming Together Around Military Families (CTAMF ). www.zerotothree.org/about-us/funded-projects/military-families